Saving money – we know what to do, but by and large, we stink at doing it.

 5. Take Advantage of Technology

 If you succumb to the “I can’t afford to set aside savings” mentality, download Digit.
-It’s a free app that connects to your checking account and analyzes your income and spending, finding small amounts of money it can safely set aside for you in savings.
+It’s an app that connects to your checking account and analyzes your income and spending, finding small amounts of money it can safely set aside for you in savings.

 6. Up the Ante